-You can purchase health insurance through the state’s Marketplace during open enrollment, which takes place from November 1–December 15 every year.27 In certain circumstances, you may also be able to enroll outside of this window.
+You can purchase health insurance through the state’s Marketplace during open enrollment, which takes place from November 1 – January 15 every year.27 In certain circumstances, you may also be able to enroll outside of this window.
 For example, if you get married, lose your job or move you might qualify for a special enrollment period.

 How Do You Get Covered through Medicaid or CHIP in Nevada?

 In Nevada, Medicaid is available to households with an annual income of up to 138% of the federal poverty.29 CHIP is available to children from birth to 18 living in a household with an income of up to 200% of the federal poverty level.30 In 2021, the federal poverty level for a family of four living in Nevada is $26,500.31

 Unlike traditional health plans offered through the Marketplace, you don’t have to wait for open enrollment to sign up for Medicaid or CHIP.
 If you’re eligible, you can enroll in either program at any time.32

 What Are Other Options for Coverage in Nevada?

 Other types of health plans available to students in Nevada include catastrophic coverage and short-term health insurance.
 Catastrophic plans are only available to people under 30 or who qualify for a hardship or affordability exemption.34 While these plans have high deductibles and low monthly premiums, you typically need to pay for most routine coverage yourself.